Anupamit/Javascript-Theory-Qustions/README.md

 ```
 **[⬆ Back to Top](#table-of-contents)**

-## Q.5  What are the arro function?
+## Q.6  What are the arrow function?
 An arrow function is a shorter syntax for a function expression and does not have its own this, arguments, super, or new.target.
 ```js
 let add = (x,y,z) => {